A Christmas Carol-1951

 Bao-2018 (USA) (Won)

 As the dumpling matures, he wants to be alone, see friends, and eventually meets a young woman and proposes marriage.
-The mother is aghast and in a state of panic swallows the dumpling!
+The mother is aghast and, in a state of panic, swallows the dumpling!

 Late Afternoon-2018 (Ireland)

-An elderly woman suffering from Alzheimer’s disease is visited by a caring nurse each afternoon.
-The nurse is kind and her actions, serving a hot cup of tea or giving the woman a book to read, trigger memories of her youth with so much promise lying ahead of her.
+Some will undoubtedly find Late Afternoon a bit of a downer, but I found its honesty uplifting and fraught with creativity.
+Each afternoon, a caring nurse visits an older woman suffering from Alzheimer’s disease.
+The nurse is kind, and her actions—serving a hot cup of tea or giving the woman a book to read—trigger memories of her youth with so much promise lying ahead of her.

 Eventually, she can recognize that the nurse is her daughter.

-The short is filled with compassion and while melancholy it is also inspiring, not to mention the creativity immersed in the colors and design.
+The short is filled with compassion, and while melancholy, it is also inspiring, not to mention the creativity immersed in the colors and design.
 Grade: A

 One Small Step-2018 (USA/China)

-The most conventional in the lot, One Small Step will be perceived as empowering to women and a story of both loss and courage.
+The most conventional in the lot, One Small Step, will be perceived as empowering to women and a story of both loss and courage.

 A Chinese-American girl is raised by her patient and caring single father in California.
-She is taught to reach for the stars and he kindly repairs a shoe of hers and secretly stores it away.
+She is taught to reach for the stars, and he kindly repairs a shoe of hers and secretly stores it away.

-When her father dies suddenly the girl redoubles her efforts and finally becomes a successful astronaut in dedication to her father.
+When her father dies suddenly, the girl redoubles her efforts and finally becomes a successful astronaut in dedication to her father.

 The short champions energy and a never-give-up attitude.
 Grade: A-